• Skip to primary navigation

 Preparing the Honey Soy Sauce Glaze

-• In a small bowl, combine cold water and starch and mix until the starch has dissolved.
+• In a small bowl, combine 2 tablespoons cold water and 1 teaspoon corn starch and mix until the starch has dissolved.

-• Then add the soy sauce to it, and then the honey and mix together.
+• Then add the 2 tablespoons soy sauce to it, and then mix in 3 tablespoons honey.
 Set aside.

 Prepare the Brussel Sprouts, Onions, and Garlic

-• Slice the onion up and set aside
+• Slice 1 small onion up and set aside

-• Use the side of your knife and smash the garlic to flatten it.
+• Use the side of your knife and smash 2 cloves garlic to flatten it.
 Set it aside for later

 • For each brussel sprout, remove any yellowed outer leaves from the brussel sprouts and slice off the dark tips at the ends and cut them in half lengthwise.